|

 pressure treated with chemicals that give it durability, repel insects, and keep water out.
 Unlike cedar and redwood, pressure

 treated yellow pine decks are an ideal candidate for power washing, while cedar and redwood are not.
-Exotic woods such as

 Ipe or merbau should be washed by a soft bristle scrub brush and a mild detergent made specifically for doing just this.
 A